artikov/artikov/README.md

 - 💻 Working as a Full Stack Developer @ **TechSpot**
 - 👨🏻‍🎓 Graduated from **Westminster International University**
 - 🎓 Major Business Information Systems
-- 🌲 Citizen of IT Park Uzbekistan
+- 🌲 Citizen of IT Park Community

 - 📚 Currently learning:
     - Python